-1. The load of a training must be higher than the fitness level of the horse
+1. Training Load must be higher than the horse’s fitness level

-In order to build muscle, whether this is for more stamina or strength, a specific exercise has to be performed intense enough. or in other words, the existing muscles must experience a slight overload to force the body to adapt and grow to become stronger in the future.
+To build muscle, for more stamina or strength, requires a specific exercise to be performed intensely enough.
+In other words, the existing muscles need to experience a slight overload to push the body to adapt and grow towards becoming stronger in the future.

-If the exercise load is within the normal reach, it is too low to cause adaptation and growth.
-You can’t expect adjustment.
-The training load is the most important factor to improve strength and thus performance, because if a horse is not strong enough to perform an exercise it will loose balance, make errors etc. A training must be well above 'normal' and become more and more heavy as the fitness level of the horse increases.
+If the exercise load is within the normal spectrum, it is too low to stimulate adaptation and growth.
+You cannot expect changes.
+Training Load is the most important factor in improving strength and, thus, performance.
+If a horse does not have enough strength to perform an exercise, it’s balance and precision, for example, will be affected.
+To progress, a training should be well above 'normal' and increase in intensity, as the fitness level of the horse increases.

-The correct increase in loading can be achieved by increasing the training frequency, intensity and duration, both within one training session and between training sessions.
-To prevent overtraining you do not change more than one factor every two weeks.
+The correct increase in loading can be achieved by increasing the training frequency, intensity and duration, both within one training session, and between training sessions.
+To prevent overtraining, do not change more than one factor every two weeks.

 2. Schedule enough ‘active’ rest days

-When a horse has been intensively trained, many waste products have been produced in the muscle, tendons and joints.
+When a horse has been intensively trained, many waste products are produced in the muscle, tendons and joints.
 Lactate, for example, is the substance that causes the muscle to feel sore.

 It is important that these waste products leave the body as quickly as possible.
 Unlike humans, if the horse gets little or no movement the day after training, the lymph system will not work properly.
-This means that no waste materials are being removed and that they accumulate with the lymph fluid.
+This means that the waste materials are not removed and accumulate with the lymph fluid.

-The amount of days of active rest depends on the intensity of the training.
-Training will cause micro damage in the muscles of the horse.
-If the horse gets enough time to recover in between training session, the muscles grow and the horse's body adjusts to the training stimulus.
+The amount of days of active rest required after a training depends upon the intensity of the training.
+Training causes ‘micro-damage’ in the muscles of the horse.
+The horse requires enough time to recover in between training sessions for the muscles to grow - The horse's body adjusts to the training stimulus.
 This is what we call super-compensation.

-If during the recovery time before the muscle reaches supercompensation, you give an equally heavy training stimulus, you can get a reverse process, which is called overtraining.
-In that case, the horse deteriorates in strength, endurance and agility.
+If an equally heavy training is given during the recovery time before the muscle reaches supercompensation, a reverse process can occur.
+This is called ‘overtraining’.
+In this scenario, the horse deteriorates in strength, endurance and agility.

-3. Horses learn even by training 3 days a week
+3. Horses learn by training three days a week

-Equestrians often follow their own ‘gut’ feelings when they have to decide how often they have to train their horse to teach them a new exercise.
-For this reason, research has been done to establish the optimal time interval between training a new exercise.
+Equestrians often follow their own ‘gut’ feelings, when they decide how often they need to train their horse to teach them a new exercise.
+For this reason, research has been done to establish the optimal time interval required between repeating a new exercise.

 A group of horses was taught a completely new exercise.
-Half of the group trained the new exercise for 28 days in a row, every day.
-The other half trained the new exercise for 28 days, every three days.
-After the 28 days, half of the horses had practiced 28 times while the other half had practiced only 10 times.
-At the end of the study, all horses were scored on the execution of the learned assignment.
-When comparing the scores, it became clear that, despite the difference in the number of training sessions, there was no significant difference in the learning progression of the two groups of horses.
+Half of the group repeated the new exercise for 28 consecutive days (every day of this 28 days).
+The other half repeated the new exercise for 28 days, but every three days.
+After the 28 days, half of the horses had practiced 28 times, while the other half had practiced only 10 times.
+At the end of the study, all horses were scored on the execution of the new assignment taught to them.
+A comparison of the scores showed that, despite the difference in the number of training sessions, there was no significant difference in the learning progression of the two groups of horses.

-This research indicates that a horse does not "forget" what he has learned in a new exercise if they are only trained every third day, instead of daily.
-This means that less training time is needed to learn a new exercise and this time can be used more efficiently.
+This research indicates that horses do not ‘forget’ what they have learnt in a new exercise, if they are only trained every third day, instead of daily.
+This means that less training time is needed to learn a new exercise.
+Time in repeating exercises can be used more efficiently.